Explore our database of over 10000 laboratory markers.

 Reference range: None Detected, Very Low, Low, Moderate, High

-The Olive marker measures IgG antibodies to proteins found in olives.
+The Oat marker measures IgG antibodies to proteins found in oats.
 Results are reported as none detected, very low, low, moderate, or high.
-These levels reflect immune exposure and recognition rather than a true olive allergy.
-Interpretation should consider portion size, preparation method, and overall dietary patterns.
+These levels reflect immune exposure and recognition rather than a diagnosis of celiac disease or oat allergy.
+Interpretation should consider digestive symptoms, gluten exposure, and overall dietary patterns.

 LEARN MORE